shred/commons-suncalc/src/doc/docs/usage.md

 The available location-based parameters are:

 * `at(double lat, double lng)`: Latitude and longitude to be used for computation.
-* `at(double[] coords)`: Accepts an array of 2 values (latitude, longitude) or 3 values (latitude, longitude, height).
+* `at(double[] coords)`: Accepts an array of 2 values (latitude, longitude) or 3 values (latitude, longitude, elevation).
 * `latitude(double lat)`: Verbose way to set the latitude only.
 * `longitude(double lng)`: Verbose way to set the longitude only.
 * `latitude(int d, int m, double s)`: Set the latitude in degrees, minutes, seconds and fraction of seconds.
 * `longitude(int d, int m, double s)`: Set the longitude in degrees, minutes, seconds and fraction of seconds.
-* `height(double h)`: Height above sea level, in meters.
+* `elevation(double h)`: Elevation above sea level, in meters.
 Sea level is used by default.
+* `elevationFt(double h)`: Elevation above sea level, in foot.
+Sea level is used by default.
-* `sameLocationAs(LocationParameter<?> l)`: Copies the current location and height from any other parameter object.
+* `sameLocationAs(LocationParameter<?> l)`: Copies the current location and elevation from any other parameter object.
 Note that subsequent changes to the other object are not adoped.

 !!!
 WARNING
     The location parameters are not mandatory.
 However [Null Island](https://en.wikipedia.org/wiki/Null_Island) is assumed if they are not given, which is not very useful in most cases.
 Do not forget to set the parameters!

 !!!
 NOTE
-    `height` cannot be negative.
-If you pass in a negative height, it is silently changed to the accepted minimum of 0 meters.
+    `elevation` cannot be negative.
+If you pass in a negative elevation, it is silently changed to the accepted minimum of 0 meters.
 For this reason, it is safe to pass coordinates from satellite-based navigation systems without range checking.

 ## Time Range